kahlil/hitch-hikers-guide/slides/chats.md

 ## Join The chats

-Go on Slack, IRC, Github, see how the community interacts.
+Go on Slack, IRC, Gitter, see how the community interacts.